We Will Get By: Watch Grateful Dead’s 1st Show After Jerry Garcia’s Near-Death Health Scare

 On this date in 1986, the Grateful Dead held their first show back after a diabetic coma nearly killed Garcia.

 By Scott Bernstein Dec 15, 2022 • 6:20 am PST

-On July 10, 1986 Grateful Dead frontman Jerry Garcia lapsed into a diabetic coma that nearly killed him.
-The band’s upcoming shows were cancelled as Garcia spent weeks and months recovering with help from old friend Merl Saunders.
-While Garcia played a number of Jerry Garcia Band shows in the Fall of 1986, the Grateful Dead finally returned to the stage on December 15, 1986 to begin a series of three performances at the Oakland Coliseum Arena.
+On July 10, 1986 Grateful Dead guitarist Jerry Garcia lapsed into a diabetic coma that nearly killed him.
+The band’s upcoming shows were canceled as Garcia spent weeks and months recovering with help from old friend Merl Saunders.
+While Garcia played a number of Jerry Garcia Band shows in Fall 1986, the Grateful Dead finally returned to the stage on December 15, 1986, to begin a series of three performances at the Oakland Coliseum Arena.